albar965/littlenavmap-manual/en/APPROACHES.md

 3. Fly the straight leg for the given time \(often one minute\)
 4. Do standard turn
 5. Fly to fix
-6. Exit hold at fix if done
+6. Exit hold when done or instructed by ATC

 Do not follow the lines exactly, they are just an indicator for what to fly.
 An exception are holds where a distance is given for the straight leg.
 The hold size will match the distance in this case.